Connecticut Dog Club Inc. works with the community to promote responsible dog

 This program ties in nicely with Stranger Danger programs.

-dogs are also registered Therapy Dogs and have experience working with children
+Many of our dogs are also registered Therapy Dogs and have experience working

 Canine Good Citizenship

-Canine Good Citizen Program is a two-part program that stresses responsible pet
+The Canine Good Citizen Program is a two-part program that

-who pass the 10-step CGC test may receive a certificate from the American Kennel
+Dogs who pass the 10-step CGC test may receive a certificate from the American

-has several members who are certified to administer the CGC evaluation.
+NCDC has several members who are certified to administer the